t3mpx/Blue-Team-Writeups/HackTheBox/Sherlocks/Easy/Ultimatum/readme.md

 ![](images/readme-3.png)

-The CVE abuses and unsanitized input in `wp_capabilites` during registration, sending a crafted `POST` request to the `/register` path:
+The CVE abuses an unsanitized input in `wp_capabilites` during registration, sending a crafted `POST` request to the `/register` path:

 ![](images/readme-4.png)